 - Ensure a mechanism is in place to estimate the upper bounds of risk for children who were exposed to ART during maternal treatment to prevent perinatal HIV transmission

 - Continue the follow-up study of these populations

-These studies also examine the effects and risk factors related to HIV infection, antiretroviral use, and antiretroviral exposure in developing children and youth:
+PHACS studies examine the effects and risk factors related to HIV acquisition, ARV use, and ART exposure in developing children and youth:

 - Neurodevelopmental, cognitive, academic, vocational, behavioral, and social outcomes